The violent and energetic universe

 The first detection of an X-ray ignition flash

-In 2020 I played with a fun little machine learning idea to analyze "overexposed" X-ray data.
-Although we realized that the correction of saturation effects in X-ray detectors, called pile-up, may be too complicated to be easily solvable with machine learning, it got me involved in the analysis of a very bright transient that we detected with the eROSITA telescope.
+In 2020, I played with a fun little machine learning idea to analyze a "saturation" effect in X-ray detectors, called pile-up.
+The project got me involved in the analysis of a very bright transient that we detected with the eROSITA telescope.

 Over 30 years ago it was predicted that white dwarfs should briefly shine in the X-rays when their atmosphere blasts off in a gigantic explosion, a so-called nova.
 Although people have been looking for these flashes on the sky nobody could find them.
 Until now.